ReKTeK/Defragr/readme.md

 You can create your own custom maps using the Unreal Editor, keep in mind though that Defragr is still in development and a lot of CPMA mechanics have not been implimented and some could even change completely (such as jump height / gravity).
 So be careful when making custom maps because if one mechanic changes your map may become unplayable.

-If you are a brave soul who wishes to embark on creating custom maps then there is a separate
+If you are a brave soul who wishes to embark on creating custom maps then there is a separate walkthrough for you [here](https://github.com/Zinglish/Defragr/blob/master/mapcreation.md).

 ## Testing